hhlim333/hhlim333.github.io/_pages/about.md

 I’m particularly interested in understanding and finding new insights from NLP(Natural Language Processing) and LLM (Large Language Model).

-Research Field: Natural Language Processing,Machine Learning,Computational Semantics
+Research Field: Natural Language Processing, Machine Learning, Computational Semantics

 My most recent works are focused on readability and nominalization.